wibeasley/SbsGraphingChapter/Reports/Section1/Section1.md

 ![plot of chunk OverplottedGrayscale](FigureRmd/OverplottedGrayscale.png)

-At this point, we believe it's best to finese the visual elements so that the underlying trends may become noticeable.
+At this point, we believe it's best to finesse the visual elements so that the underlying trends may become noticeable.
 However, too frequently the researcher immediately chooses to eliminate much of the complexity (and potential richness) of the dataset and instead presents only the means of the time and group, or (hopefully) both simultaneously.  {Maybe include one more graph with error bars.}

 ![plot of chunk Oversimplified](FigureRmd/Oversimplified1.png) ![plot of chunk Oversimplified](FigureRmd/Oversimplified2.png)

 We advocate that instead of immediately simplifying as in the previous bar graphs, the researcher stowe their dainty umbrella and get into their full-length wetsuit to explore for emerging trends.
 Returning to the initial line graph, we'll temporarily ignore the grayscale constraints and consider more dimensions (such as color) to explore this multivariate dataset.

 Because the lines are thick and opaque, it's difficult to determine what the peach lines are doing underneath the red.
 Consequently, we'll lighten the lines by narrowing them, and decreasing their opacity (which is specified by the color's "alpha" channel in most software).
 Next, we'll choose a palette whose colors are balanced, so the faint peach is not overwhelmed by the dark red.
-(Footnote: This is not a fictitious straw-man; the peach and red color scheme was repeated used by a group of adult male statisticians between 2012 and 2014.
-This palette also included lime green and bright pink, from which you are spared.)
+(Footnote: This is not a fictitious straw-man; the peach and red color scheme was repeated used by adult males between 2012 and 2014.
+This palette also included lime green and bright pink, from which you are spared.
+These statisticians also dedicated an entire page to a bar graphs with two standard bars.
+If only two data points need to be communicated, we recommend using much less space, and possibly including the numbers in the text or a very simple table.)
 The resulting graph reveals that the treatment subjects are not monolithic; at Time 3, some go high, while others dip low and subsequently recover.

 ![plot of chunk BackToSubjects](FigureRmd/BackToSubjects1.png) ![plot of chunk BackToSubjects](FigureRmd/BackToSubjects2.png) ![plot of chunk BackToSubjects](FigureRmd/BackToSubjects3.png)

 After introspection and investigation, we sift through some collected variables and find a subject's eye color interacts with the treatment protocol, but not the control protocol.

-Notice this intra-group trend is impossible to detect with graphical methods that collapse subjects.
-A "spaghetti plot" like this is an important tool for the social and behavioral sciences where inter-individual differences frequently posses considerable explanatory power.
-Likewise, running most confirmatory models (like a repeated measures ANOVA or a multi-level model) is very unlikely to have suggested this dichotomy.
-Our pattern was fairly detectable using an appropriate graph, but would have required experimenting with several covariates and polynomial terms.
+Notice this intra-group trend is impossible to detect with graphical methods that collapse across subjects.
+This "spaghetti plot" is an important tool in social and behavioral research where inter-individual differences frequently posses considerable explanatory power.
+Likewise, most confirmatory models (like a repeated measures ANOVA or a multilevel model) are very unlikely to have uncovered this dichotomy.
+Our pattern was detectable using an appropriate graph; we didn't know what caused the blue lines above to split by 2012, but at least we were aware of the pattern and could start searching.
+In contrast, confirmatory modeling would have had a worse chance detecting the split, and would have required experimenting with several covariates and polynomial terms.

 ![plot of chunk TwoGroupInteraction](FigureRmd/TwoGroupInteraction.png)